 Khandaani Shafakhana Box Office Prediction (Day 1): Sonakshi's Film Is Expected To Earn This Much!

-After the disastrous 'Kalank', Sonakshi Sinha will be back on the big screen with Shilpi Dasgupta's 'Khandaani Shafakhana' which is slated to release this Friday.
+After the disastrous 'Kalank', Sonakshi Sinha will be back on the big screen with Shilpi Dasgupta's 'Khandaani Shafakhana', which is slated to release this Friday.
 The film also stars Varun Sharma and marks the acting debut of rapper-singer Badshah.
-Speaking about the film, the actress recently told New Indian Express, "This is the first time I've done a socially-relevant film.
+Speaking about the film, the actress recently told The New Indian Express, "This is the first time I've done a socially-relevant film.
 It raises questions about sexual health and why people shy away from discussing it.
 We've also addressed gender equality.
 No one bats an eye at a male gynecologist.
 But when a girl, wants to run a fertility clinic, people have a problem."

 Meanwhile, here's how the movie is expected to fare at the box office on its first day of release.